pymc-devs/pymc/docs/source/contributing/using_gitpod.md

 [<img src="gitpod/gitpod_integration.png" width="250"/>](gitpod_integration.png)

 4. Within Gitpod, create a "New Workspace".
 Here you will want to select the forked pymc repo.
 If you don't see it, you can paste into the "Context URL" your forked repo path.
 For example:  https://github.com/reshamas/pymc.
 Then select "New Workspace".

 NOTE: Gitpod will pull a container and set up the workspace.
-It will take a few minutes for the container to build..
+It will take a few minutes for the container to build.

 5. Once Gitpod is up and running, the interface is similar to a Visual Studio Code (VSC) interface, which will appear in your browser.
 You will observe installation notices in the terminal window.
 This can take 5-10 minutes.
-Once that is complete, the terminal will indicate you are on the "(base)" environment on gitpod with your forked repo.
+Once that is complete, the terminal will indicate you are on the "(base)" environment on Gitpod with your forked repo.

 Here is an example: